amitbend/body_measure/readme.md

     * move to the folder body_measure
     * clone OpenPose to the same folder
         * git clone https://github.com/CMU-Perceptual-Computing-Lab/openpose
-        * follow this instruction to build OpenPose on  Linux https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation.md
+        * follow this instruction to build OpenPose on  Linux.
+Ensure to set the flag "BUILD_PYTHON" https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation.md
       * Note:
       I recommend NOT building OpenPose INSIDE an Anaconda environemnt.